 How long does it take to recover from a dislocated shoulder?

-Usually, it takes several months to recover from a shoulder dislocation.
+Usually, it takes several months to recover from any type of shoulder dislocation.
 Immobilization of the shoulder is required for a few weeks, followed by months of physical therapy after the joint has healed.
 Consult your healthcare provider for guidance on when it’s safe to resume physical activities to minimize the risk of re-injury, including another dislocation.

 Prevention from Dislocation of Shoulder